MikeiLL/mz-mobilize-america-interface/README.txt

 Because I like Mobilize America and there wasn't one.

 == Changelog ==

+= v1.0.4 =
+* Update version and tested up to number.
+* BUGFIX: bad data and non options set.

 = v1.0.3 =
 * Update version and tested up to number.